Equilibrium states for the massive Sine-Gordon theory in the Lorentzian signature: Thermal state on local region for the generating functional

-where we used the property \eqref{eq:cocycle-prop} in the second equality and the invariance under time translations of $\omega^\beta$ in the last one. $\omega^{\beta,V}$ satisfies the KMS condition with respect to the interacting time evolution $\tau^V$.
+where we used the property \eqref{eq:cocycle-prop} in the third equality and the KMS condition of $\omega^\beta$ in the last one. $\omega^{\beta,V}$ satisfies the KMS condition with respect to the interacting time evolution $\tau^V$.
 For a proof of the analytic properties of $t\mapsto \omega^{\beta,V}(F\tau^V_t (G))$ we refer to the work of Araki \cite{Araki73} or Fredenhagen Lindner \cite{FL}.
 Here we check that, thanks to the cocycle condition,

-Hence, using the KMS condition of $\omega^\beta$, we may change $\chi$ to $\chi'$ without changing the state, actually, assuming $\supp \dot{\chi} \subset M\setminus J^{+}(\Sigma_\epsilon) $ and $\supp \dot{\chi'} \subset M\setminus J^{+}(\Sigma_\epsilon) $ we notice that
+Hence, using the KMS condition of $\omega^\beta$, we may change $\chi$ to $\chi'$ without changing the state, actually, assuming $\supp \dot{\chi} \subset M\setminus J^{+}(\supp F) $ and $\supp \dot{\chi'} \subset M\setminus J^{+}(\supp F) $. we notice that

-where we used the casual factorisation property, thanks to the fact that $F\gtrsim V^{\chi-\chi'}$.
+where, thanks to the fact that $F\gtrsim V^{\chi-\chi'}$, we used the casual factorisation property of the $S$ matrix which descends from the causal factorisation property of the time ordered product, see \cite{Book} for further details.
 Furthermore

 and

 Hence